shengng325/Practical-implementation-of-Go-Interface/README.md

 ```
 ![results](results.jpg)

-With this, I hope you have a clearer idea about implementing Go Interface, or at least learn something.
-There are edge cases such as whitespaces, punctuations, letter case etc, but I would not go into it as it is not the main point for this discussion.
+That's it, a practical implementation of Go Interface.
+With this, I hope you have a clearer idea about Go Interface and understand how powerful it is.
+In the code, there are edge cases that I did not take into account, such as whitespaces, punctuations, letter case etc, but I would not go into it as it is not the main point for this discussion.
 <br>

 Feel free to contact me if you found any issues, suggestions are welcomed.
 Thanks!